subhashsurana/devops-engineer-main/fastapi-bookstore-app/README.md

 - Configurable environment variables for database connections via ConfigMaps and Secrets.
 - Persistent storage for PostgreSQL using PVCs.
 - Horizontal Pod Autoscaling for the FastAPI application.
-- Ingress support for external access with optional TLS.
+- Ingress support for external access.
 - Resource limits and requests for better cluster utilization.

 ---